Dowson (1807 ship): Career

 Dowson first appeared in Lloyd's Register (LR) in 1807.

 On 18 February 1807 Dowson was in the Downs when a gale came up that wreaked havoc among the vessels there.
 Dowson lost her masts.
 On 30 March she was at Portsmouth on her way to Jamaica; she arrived at Jamaica on 19 June.

+In 1813 the British East India Company (EIC) had lost its monopoly on the trade between India and Britain.
+British ships were then free to sail east of the Cape to India, the Indian Ocean, or Australia under a licence from the EIC.

 On 22 May 1815 Dowson, Gibbons, master, sailed from Deal, bound for the Cape and New South Wales.
 On 17 July Dowson put into Pernambuco to caulk her upper works.
 The stress of weather let to Gibbons cutting her cables and putting to sea.
 She sailed to Perahaba River to continue her repairs.
 As of 5 August she was still undergoing repairs there.
 She reached the Cape on 23 October and Van Dieman's Land on 24 February 1816.

 Dowson, Gibbons, master, arrived at Sydney on 7 March with merchandise.
 She left on 30 June, bound for Batavia.

 On 7 November 1821, Dowson parted from her anchors and ran aground on the Hoyle Bank, in Liverpool Bay.
 She was on a voyage from Miramichi Bay to Liverpool.
 Dowson was refloated on 9 November and taken in to Liverpool.

 In March 1824 John Boyes moved her registration to Whitby.

 For some years in the 1830s Dowson's master was Gowland.
 When he traded with Chaleur Bay her backhaul cargo was lumber.

 In 1834 Dowson's owners became Henry Boyes (40 shares), Elizabeth Boyes (8), Catherine Boyes (8), and Jane Boyes (8).

 Fate

-Her crew abandoned Dowson, Coulson, master, (or Jn.Coupon),in the Atlantic Ocean on 19 October 1836 at 46°N 56°W. Lipton, of Rihibucto, rescued the 17 crew members.
+Her crew abandoned Dowson, Coulson, master, (or Jn.Coupon),in the Atlantic Ocean on 19 October 1836 at 46°N 56°W. Lipton, of Richibucto, rescued the 17 crew members.
 Dowson was on a voyage from Whitby to Saint John, New Brunswick.